Yellow and white redi mix concrete truck and mixer on snowy roadway

 Maintenance Considerations

 Establishing a maintenance routine for your concrete truck drums prevents expensive repairs and, most importantly, unnecessary safety risks.
-Consider purchasing a chemical drum cleaner as preventative measure.
+Consider purchasing a chemical drum cleaner as a preventative measure.
 Of course, these cleaners won’t replace professional maintenance on your concrete truck drum, but they are a first step in the right direction.

 General Chipping recommends scheduling maintenance appointments every three months to avoid long-lasting damages to mixing drums.
 Budgeting for regular assessments of your mixing vehicles can save you from incurring additional repair costs and help you financially prepare for maintenance costs ahead of time.
 If you’re experiencing any of the aforementioned warning signs or just want to take the necessary measures to prevent them, schedule your concrete chipping appointment today!
 Our team is here to help, and we’d love to hear from you.